Disaster recovery for planned failover

 rsync --archive --perms --delete root@<geo-primary>:/var/opt/gitlab/gitlab-rails/shared/registry/. /var/opt/gitlab/gitlab-rails/shared/registry

-Alternatively, you can back up the container registry on the primary site and restore it onto the secondary site:
+Alternatively, back up the container registry on the primary site and restore it onto the secondary site:

 1. On your primary site, back up only the registry and exclude specific directories from the backup: